Best Capital Markets Authority (CMA) Regulated Brokers 2026

 Cons

-- Pepperstone's demo accounts last for 30 days.
-This might be insufficient for learning the various platforms and testing trading strategies.
+- Pepperstone's demo accounts are available for 60 days, which might not be sufficient to fully learn the platforms and test trading strategies.

 - Despite expanding its market range, crypto options are limited compared to other brokers in this area, and there is no option to invest in actual coins.

-Why Trade With FP Markets?
+Why Trade With PU Prime?

 Pros